Tietgen-ITU/IDBS/Homework/Homework-04/Part-01/answers.md

 ## **Question 1.B** Reflect upon why ACID transactions are rarely used in distributed systems.

 > **Answer:** The ACID properties of a distributed system is not easy to implement without loosing performance.

+## **Question 2.A** Select the correct statements below:
+- (a) Today's key-value stores implement all the functionality required to support *all* needs of analytics applications.
+- (b) In big data, velocity means that it is necessary to react quickly to the large amounts of data being added to the system.
+- (c) The information that multimedia content (image, video and audio content) is inherently very unstructured in nature.
+- (d) Big data analytics applications cannot be implemented on any system unless that systems supports ACID transactions.

+## **Question 2.B**
+Consider a scenario where you have 1PB of raw data les that have just been produced as a result of a scientic experiment.
+You are trying to make scientic discoveries using this data, using complex computations, and also determine the experiments you would like to perform in the future.
+You have a cluster of machines in your lab (100ish nodes), which have 128GB main-memory and 16 cores each.
+Explain (with convincing arguments) what type of data management/processing system you would you pick for this scenario.